appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 ## Configure API query

 Configuring an API query involves specifying the various components that make up the request and the desired response.
-Here is an overview of the main elements you need to consider when configuring an API query:
+Here is an overview of the main elements you need to consider when configuring an API query.

 ### Name